mckinsey/vizro/vizro-core/docs/pages/user-guides/custom-components.md

     [CustomComponent2]: ../../assets/user_guides/custom_components/customcomponent_2.png

-# Custom component with custom action
+## Custom component with custom action

-Custom components can be used as inputs to custom actions.
+Custom components can be used as inputs to, or outputs of custom actions.
+In the examples below we will explore both options.

+### Custom component as input/output of custom action

-Following the above instructions to create a custom component, we ended with the below `OffCanvas` component.
+Following the instructions above to create a custom component, results in this `OffCanvas` component:

 ```py
 class OffCanvas(vm.VizroBaseModel):